slemekoana/AGER/README.md

   - `pipenv migrations` followed by `pipenv migrate` to make databe migrations.
   - `pipenv start` to run the server on `locallhost:8000`.

+We are using Django's default SQLite3 database so there is no need to set up any particular database..

 ### SECRET KEY STORING
 - Create an `.env` file on the project folder.